+Pell disbursements are credited to student accounts by the 28th calendar day of each term.
 Charges for tuition and fees will automatically be deducted from the student's Financial Aid Award each term.
-The balance of the award will be paid directly to the student on the 42nd day of the term for Fall and Spring Semester and .
+The balance of the award will be paid directly to the student by the 42nd day of the term.
 Students whose financial aid is not awarded at the time of the initial disbursement will have their funds disbursed within 14 days of the date of award.
-Notices will be posted on the STC Calendar in MySTC and emailed to students stating the date checks will be mailed to students.
+Notices will be posted on the Academic Calendar 952 in MySTC 942 and emailed to students stating the date checks will be mailed to students.
 Should these dates occur during student breaks or holidays, the disbursement date will be the last business day prior to such break.

-Loan funds will be paid directly to students on the 35th day of the term for Fall and Spring Semesters and the 28th day for Summer Semester.
-Notices will be posted on the STC Calendar in MySTC and emailed to students stating the date checks will be mailed to students.
+SAL and Private Loan disbursements are credited to student accounts by the 21st day of each term.
+Loan funds will be paid directly to students by the 35th day of the term.
+Notices will be posted on the Academic Calendar 952 in MySTC 942 and emailed to students stating the date checks will be mailed to students.
 Should these dates occur during student breaks or holidays, the disbursement date will be the last business day prior to such break.